CLEAR-AI-ML-for-shipping-data/database/README.md

     - pip install  -r requirements.txt
     ```

+## For new CSV file, use column names merging
+- To update the csv to db mapping: `python3 src/update_mapping.py`

 ## Insert BatchMode: Compute trajectories and load them into database on a folder of raw AIS data csv files)
 - Make sure the python environemnt is active and db / docker containers  are running